 Students in our two-year program can work full time while attending the Program.
 Students in our intensive one-year Program are not able to work full-time and most find weekend jobs to help supplement their income during the year.

-Students who will be at the Hudson Valley or California locations MUST have a vehicle as placements at the rural locations can be a distance from campus, and public transportation is unreliable or non-existent.
+Students who will be at the New York or California locations MUST have a vehicle as placements at the rural locations can be a distance from campus, and public transportation is unreliable or non-existent.
 Students at our urban locations do not need a car as they can rely on public transportation to get to and from classes and teaching placements.

 There is limited graduate housing available on campus for graduate students both summer and full year.
 Contact firstname.lastname@example.org for more information.